7 Ways to Cope with Fear of Coronavirus

 - Use your coping skills.
 If you experience anxiety in other areas of your life remember to engage in the practices that help manage your anxiety levels, for example, engaging in regular mindfulness practice.

 - Seek extra help.
 If you’re still struggling with your anxiety or experiencing panic that is affecting your ability to maintain your regular activities you may consider seeking additional support.
-For in-office or virtual counseling therapy, see our contact page to book a referral.
+For in-office or virtual counselling therapy, see our contact page to book a referral.

 Learn the facts about Coronavirus and the actual risks to Canadians.